Because of how disk storage works, fragmentation happens. This in inevitable.

 I Google'd Mac defragmenting.
 I couldn't find a lot of good information.

 Some information found:

-- Apple’s own website recommended backing up your applications and files, formatting, re-installing the OS, and then restoring your applications and files.
-(And this is somehow easier than just running a defrag?)
+- Apple's own website recommended backing up your applications and files, formatting, re-installing the OS, and then restoring your applications and files if you wanted to restore performance.
+(And this is easier than just running a defrag?)

 - Strange information about Mac OS X actually auto-defragging files under 20MB.
 But no information on when it happens, how to do it manually, etc.

 - Some stupidity about how hard drives in general are so big and so fast, they don't need to be defragged.
 (Yeah, right.
 Just like that 340 Meg hard drive I got in 1994 would never fill up!)

 I ran iDefrag on my MacBook Pro.
 Here is what the program showed me: